Metappearance: Meta-Learning for Visual Appearance Reproduction

-\begin{itemize} \item Formalizing a range of visual appearance reproduction problems in one optimization model. \item Optimizing for a fast and accurate optimizer of this model. \item Instances of that model to match texture, \acp{BRDF}, or \acp{svBRDF} orders of magnitude faster and with much fewer parameters than strong baselines at similar quality. \end{itemize}
+\begin{itemize} \item Metappearance\footnote{ Our source code will be available at \url{https://github.com/mfischer-ucl/metappearance.}}, a model that adapts to new, unseen visual appearance tasks in only a few steps of gradient descent. \item Optimizing for a fast and accurate optimizer of this model. \item Instances of this model that accurately match texture, \acp{BRDF}, \acp{svBRDF}, illumination, or light transport orders of magnitude faster than strong baselines, at comparable quality, and \item An analysis of our method's properties, its convergence and its behaviour under ablation. \end{itemize}

 \mysection{Previous Work}{PreviousWork}